One of my family’s favorite side dishes is vegetarian twice baked potatoes. But the normal version is full of fat, cream, butter and calories.

 The potato is baked just as you normally would bake a potato, but when it is cooked, you scoop out the flesh and combine it with other ingredients.

 This is when the fun starts!
 By adding other ingredients to the potato flesh, you get a whole new flavor profile.
-Many people refer to these potatoes as “loaded baked potatoes.”
+Many people refer to these potatoes as “loaded baked potatoes” or “stuffed baked potatoes.”

-Twice baked potatoes go great with a nice big steak, but you can serve them with any protein.
+Twice baked potatoes go great with any protein choice.
 I like to avoid other starches when I serve these potatoes.